mstksg/inCode/copy/entries/monad-plus-2.md

 Yup, we can model lists as a MonadPlus --- we can model chaining in a way that revolves around successes and failures.

-So, how can a list mode success/failure?
+So, how can a list model success/failure?
+Does that even make sense?

 Let's take a look at last article's `halve` function: